-Model 2 in Table 3 shows the results from a model where HSGPA was entered as a continuous variable along with a squared term instead of discrete bins.
+Model 2 in Table 3 shows the results from a model where HSGPA is entered as a continuous variable along with a squared term, instead of discrete bins.
 The linear component shows that for every standard deviation increase in HSGPA, the odds of graduating from college double (odds coefficient = 2.02) at the point where the quadratic term is zero (which is at the sample average).
-The quadratic term is positive, so the relationship is larger among students with the highest levels of achievement and lower among students with low HSGPAs.
-The school variance component for the intercept from this model (0.603) is slightly higher than those in the binned model (where variance components ranged from 0.501 to 0.575) and represents the variance in school effects averaged across students of all achievement levels.
-Not only is the school-level variance component large (0.603), it
+The quadratic term is positive, so the relationship is larger among students with the highest levels of achievement, and lower among students with low HSGPAs.
+The school variance component for the intercept from this model (0.603) is slightly higher than those in the binned model (where variance components ranged from 0.501 to 0.575), and represents the variance in school effects averaged across students of all achievement levels.
+Not only is the school-level variance component large (0.603), it is larger when HSGPAs are included in the model than in a model that only includes control variables (0.447, not shown in table).
+This pattern is consistent with the "frogpond" effects discussed earlier, wherein HSGPAs are suppressed at high schools with more positive school effects.
+About one-fourth of the schoollevel variation in Model 2 ((0.603-0.447)/0.603 = 26%) is "extra" variation that is induced by comparing students with similar HSGPAs across high schools.